jtbish/zadeh/README.md

 # zadeh

-Implementation of fuzzy sets for a Fuzzy Rule-Based System (FRBS).
+Implementation of fuzzy sets + fuzzy rule base for a Fuzzy Rule-Based System (FRBS).